-The Plant dry weight of Greengram was observed from 15 DAS to 60 DAS and highest plant dry weight was observed at 60 DAS.
-Effect of Potassium and Sulphur on increasing plant dry weight was observed among all the treatments.
+The plant dry weight of Greengram was observed from 15 DAS to 60 DAS, and the highest plant dry weight was observed at 60 DAS.
+The effect of Potassium and Sulphur on increasing plant dry weight was observed among all the treatments.
 The significantly higher dry weight (g) per plant (25.87) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
 However, the treatments T1 were found to be statistically at par with T9.
-Whereas the minimum dry weight (g) per plant (22.00) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
-In case of effect of P, significantly higher nodule dry weight were recorded at all the growth stages with 60 kg P2 05 ha-1.
-Similar result was also observed by Ganeshamurthy et. al. (2005).
+Whereas the minimum dry weight (g) per plant (22.00) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
+In case of effect of P, significantly higher nodule dry weight was recorded at all the growth stages with 60 kg P2 05 ha-1.
+A similar result was also observed by Ganeshamurthy et. al. (2005).
 This leads to greater nutrient uptake and dry matter accumulation as growth progresses through different stages.
 These findings are in line with results reported by

 Crop growth rate (g/m2/ day):

 The data pertaining to crop growth rate (g/m2/ day) of Greengram was recorded at intervals 15-30 DAS, 30-45 DAS, and 45-60 DAS.
-At 45-60 DAS, non-significantly higher crop growth rate (g/m2/ day) (18.74) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
-Whereas the minimum crop growth rate (g/m2/ day) (17.30) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
+At 45-60 DAS, a non-significantly higher crop growth rate (g/m2/ day) (18.74) was recorded with the treatment T9 potassium at 30 kg/ha + sulphur at 15 kg/ha.
+Whereas the minimum crop growth rate (17.30) was found in treatment T10 NPK–20–40–20 kg/ha (Control).

 Relative growth rate (g/g/day):

-The data pertaining to relatives growth rate (g/g/day) of Greengram was recorded at intervals 15-30 DAS, 30-45 DAS, and 45-60 DAS.
-At 45-60 DAS, the data was found to be non-significantly higher relatives growth rate (g/g/day) (0.03) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
-However, the treatments Potassium at 30 kg/ha + Sulphur at 10 kg/ha and Potassium at 30 kg/ha + Sulphur at 5 kg/ha.
-Whereas the minimum relatives growth rate (g/g/day) (0.02) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
+The data of the relative’s growth rate (g/g/day) of Greengram was recorded at intervals 15-30 DAS, 30-45 DAS, and 45-60 DAS.
+At 45-60 DAS, the data was found to be non-significantly higher relative growth rate (g/g/day) (0.03) was recorded with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
+However, the treatments are Potassium at 30 kg/ha + Sulphur at 10 kg/ha and Potassium at 30 kg/ha + Sulphur at 5 kg/ha.
+Whereas the minimum relative growth rate (g/g/day) (0.02) was found in treatment T10 NPK–20–40–20 kg/ha (Control).

 Yield attributes and Yield:

-Number of pod per plant:
+Number of pods per plant:

-Significantly higher number of pod per plant was observed (21.47) with the treatment T9 Potassium at 30 kg/ha + Sulphur at 15 kg/ha.
-However, the treatments T6 and T7 were found to be statistically at par with T9. .
-Where as the minimum number of pod per plant (17.77) was found in treatment T10 NPK – 20-40-20 kg/ha (Control).
-These results corroborated with the findings of Sengupta et al. (2001) who observed that sulphur application at higher levels significantly increased the number of pods per plant in chickpea.
-Further, noted that phosphorus and sulphur, either individually or in combination, had a significant impact on number of pods per plant, attributing it to improved nutrient availability, photosynthetic efficiency, and better translocation of assimilates to the sink
+Significantly higher number of pods per plant was observed (21.47) with the treatment T9 potassium at 30 kg/ha + sulphur at 15 kg/ha.
+However, the treatments T6 and T7 were found to be statistically at par with T9.
+Whereas the minimum number of pods per plant (17.77) was found in treatment T10 NPK–20–40–20 kg/ha (Control).
+These results corroborate the findings of Sengupta et al. (2001), who observed that sulphur application at higher levels significantly increased the number of pods per plant in chickpea.
+Further, noted that phosphorus and sulphur, either individually or in combination, had a significant impact on the number of pods per plant, attributing it to improved nutrient availability, photosynthetic efficiency, and better translocation of assimilates to the sink.

-No. of seed/pod :
+No. of seed/pod: